 You can easily track KPIs using inventory management systems.
 KPIs in inventory management systems can show progress, where processes need work or where they find success.

-How Do You Assess Inventory Management?
+How Do You Measure Inventory Management?

 Businesses assess inventory management using different metrics for different business operations.
 Categorizing KPIs by operation type lets leaders focus on areas in need of change.
 By discovering problem areas, leaders can implement process adjustments and track their improvement.
 These types of metrics are: